pelithne/azure-architecture-blueprint/README.md

-## azure-architecture-blueprint
+Azure Architecture Blueprint

-This repository contains a complete software defined infrastructure for running Kubernetes in Azure using Azure Kubernetes Service, and related services.
-The infrastructure is defined using Terraform.
+This repository provides a comprehensive software-defined infrastructure for deploying Kubernetes on Azure using Azure Kubernetes Service (AKS) and other related services.
+The entire infrastructure is defined and managed using Terraform.

-Documentation for this repository is based mainly on comments in the main.tf terraform template.
-For more details, please check that file.
+The primary source of documentation for this repository is the comments within the main.tf Terraform template.
+For a more in-depth understanding, please refer to this file.

-The main.tf template goes through a number of steps to deploy a complete infrastructure.
-Associated with main.tf is the variables.tf file, which contains all the variables needed for deployment.
+The main.tf template outlines a series of steps to deploy a full-fledged infrastructure.
+It is associated with the variables.tf file, which houses all the necessary variables for the deployment process.

-Main.tf uses modules for deploying each of the needed components.
-The modules in turn, have their own variables.tf which in this context can be seen as place holders (there should be no need to edit these files).
+The main.tf file utilizes various modules to deploy each component of the infrastructure.
+These modules, in turn, have their own variables.tf files.
+In this context, these can be viewed as placeholders and typically do not require any modifications.

-The modules are the following
+The modules used are as follows:

-* Aks: This module deploys the AKS Kubernetes Cluster
+* Aks: This module deploys the AKS Kubernetes Cluster.

-* Bastion_host: Creates the bastion host, that will be used to accsess the jump server (which can access the k8s API)
+* Bastion_host: This module creates the bastion host, which is used to access the jump server (that can access the Kubernetes API).

-* Container_registry: Creates an Azure Container Registry, for storing container images
+* Container_registry: This module creates an Azure Container Registry, which is used for storing container images.

-* Diagnostic_setting: can be used to define the level of infrastructure logging (not used currently)
+* Diagnostic_setting: This module can be used to define the level of infrastructure logging (currently not in use).

-* Firewall: Crates the Azure firewall that is used for all egress traffic
+* Firewall: This module creates the Azure firewall that handles all egress traffic.

-* Key_vault: Creates the Azure Key Vault
+* Key_vault: This module creates the Azure Key Vault for secure storage of secrets.

-* Log_analytics: Creates a log-analytics workspace
+* Log_analytics: This module creates a Log Analytics workspace for comprehensive analytics and insights.

-* Network_security_group: Creates Network Security Groups (NSGs) for the VNETs
+* Network_security_group: This module creates Network Security Groups (NSGs) for the Virtual Networks (VNETs).

-* Node_pool: Creates a node pool in the AKS cluster
+* Node_pool: This module creates a node pool within the AKS cluster.

-* Private_dns_zone: Creates the private DNS zones needed for the private endpoints
+* Private_dns_zone: This module creates the private DNS zones required for the private endpoints.

-* Private_endpoint: Create private endpoints (for now, for ACR and Key vault)
+* Private_endpoint: This module creates private endpoints (currently for Azure Container Registry and Key Vault).

-* Route_table: Creates a route table the routes egress traffic from AKS to the FW
+* Route_table: This module creates a route table that directs egress traffic from AKS to the firewall.

-* Virtual_machine: Creates the VM that is used by the bastion, to access AKS K8s API.
+* Virtual_machine: This module creates the Virtual Machine (VM) that is used by the bastion host to access the AKS Kubernetes API.

-* Virtual_network: Creates the hub VNET
+* Virtual_network: This module creates the hub Virtual Network (VNET).

-* Virtual_network_peering: Connect the VNETs toghether using peering
+* Virtual_network_peering: This module connects the VNETs together using peering.

-* Virtual_network_spoke: Creates the spoke VNET
+* Virtual_network_spoke: This module creates the spoke VNET, which is used for isolating workloads in a hub-and-spoke architecture.